WebmasterSensei/WebmasterSensei/README.md

-# Hi there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu!
+# Konnichiwa there 👋, I'm Kent J also known as Kenji Yorishiku onegaishimashu!
 - - -
 ## About Me  ys
 - 🔭 I’m currently working on exciting projects like the **Gift Check Monitoring System**.